hikeventures/hikeventures.github.io/_posts/trips/2017-01-12-hammerfest-daytrip.markdown

 <!--more-->

 ## From Alta to Hammerfest by bus
-We started our trip at 9am in Alta and the bus took us along the Fjord into the uplands where the winter sun tried to reach the horisont.
+At 8.30 we went to <a href="http://www.northadventure.no">North Adventure</a> where we bought our day trip voucher and our bus left at 9am just before their office.
+The bus took us along the Fjord into the uplands where the winter sun tried to reach the horizon.
 However, it would still take the sun another week until it would be visible again.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/32227519426/in/dateposted-public/" title="Day trip Alta to Hammerfest Norway Boreal Tours North Adventure Bus"><img src="https://c1.staticflickr.com/1/636/32227519426_a62c367205_k.jpg" width="2048" height="1152" alt="Day trip Alta to Hammerfest Norway Boreal Tours North Adventure Bus"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>